Does Magnesium For Depression Work?

 Takeaway

-With depression affecting tens of millions of people worldwide, a variety of proposed “treatments” have become available.
+With depression affecting tens of millions of people worldwide, various proposed “treatments” have become available.
 Magnesium has been found by a variety of studies to have a positive correlation with mental health, particularly depression.
-However, before taking a magnesium supplement, you should first have bloodwork done to determine whether you actually have a magnesium deficiency, as taking too much can be detrimental.
+However, before taking a magnesium supplement, consider checking the magnesium levels in your blood done to determine whether you have a magnesium deficiency, as taking too much can be harmful.
 Whether utilized in conjunction with taking magnesium or not, therapy is a well-known, effective treatment for depression.

 Depression is treatable, and you're not alone